 The elbow-in-push jump shot and the elbow-in-strokesnap jump shot set up with very similar shooting stances.
 But once the release starts, differences kick in.
-The biggest differences are that the elbow-inpush release brings athleticism and power, especially when it merges in one-continuous-motion with the preceding arm action that raises the basketball to the shooting position for the start of the release.
-It is also important that the elbowin-push release adds upward impetus that helps to power the jump of the jump shot.
-While it is obvious that a good jump contributes to getting off a good shot, it is not so obvious that the jump and its prep also harness the horizontal momentum of any preceding moves or run-ups by redirecting it upward, which is crucial to getting off a good shot.
-On the downside, the elbow-in shooting positon for the start of the release is anti-athletic.
-The elbow-in-push release starts low and finishes low, by comparison to the whole-body jump shots.
-A higher start and finish for the release would provide more upward power/momentum for the jump through lengthened upward arm action.
-In addition, the out-front, horizontally extended elbow-in shooting position excludes the shooting shoulder from the release by way of blocking its rollback, which limits square-inthe-air capability and in turn the strongside pull-ups that depend on it.
-Nevertheless, Fred VanVleet and Cade Cunningham have built excellent point guard games around the elbow-inpush jump shot, which facilitates everything fairly well.
-Everything, that is, but the ability to attack the middle of the defense with the jump shot.
+It's strokesnap versus push.
+The outcome is that the elbow-in-strokesnap jump shot stifles athleticism and power, while the elbow-in-push jump shot fosters athleticism and power, especially when the push merges in one-continuous-motion with the preceding arm action that raises the basketball to the shooting position for the start of the release.
+The merge reinforces the elbow-in-push release and adds upward impetus that helps to power the jump of the jump shot.
+While it is obvious that a good jump contributes to getting off a good shot, it is not so obvious that the jump of the jump shot also harnesses the horizontal momentum of any preceding moves or run-ups by redirecting it upward, which is crucial to shooting when open.
+On the downside, the elbow-in shooting position for the start of the release is anti-athletic and poorly protected.
+The elbow-in-push release starts low and finishes low by comparison to the whole-body jump shots.
+The low start and finish hurt athleticism, power and protection.
+In addition, the out-front, horizontally extended elbow-in shooting position excludes the shooting shoulder from the release by way of blocking its rollback, which limits square-in-the-air capability and in turn the strongside pull-ups that depend on it.
+Nevertheless, Steve Nash and Cade Cunningham have built excellent point guard games around the elbow-in-push jump shot, which facilitates everything fairly well.
+Everything, that is, except the ability to attack and to disrupt and to consistently dominate the middle of the defense with the jump shot.